gruyaume/goops/README.md

 ## Design principles

 - **Reliability**: Building predictable, robust charms is our top priority.
-- **Simplicity**: `go-operator` serves as a minimal, one-to-one mapping between Juju concepts and Go constructs.
+- **Simplicity**: `goops` serves as a minimal, one-to-one mapping between Juju concepts and Go constructs.
 It is not a framework; it does not impose charm design patterns.
 The library has no dependencies.